AppleBoiy/cs203-c19-analysis/.github/docs/FAQ.md

 To maintain the utmost accuracy and cleanliness of our data, we have implemented a meticulous process that encompasses the following key steps:

-### Data Collection

-The data collection process is conducted on a daily basis, with regular uploads to our website.
-In an ideal scenario, data should exhibit a consistent upward trajectory over time, with the latest entries being the most reliable.
-However, we have encountered certain anomalies within our dataset, including non-sequential date ordering and occasional discrepancies in accuracy.

-To address these issues, we place significant reliance on the timestamp of the last data update.
-This timestamp serves as a pivotal reference point for our subsequent data cleaning procedures.

 ### Data Cleaning Process

 Our data cleaning process places a strong emphasis on two critical aspects: